tum-esi/wot-sys/Devices/nodewot-conveyor_belt/README.md

 #### The following changes were added in the pydobot library

-The following lines contain the original code (commented out) and some new lines that have been added for the purpose to not only turn the stepper motor for a certain number of steps, but to start the stepper motor with the start command and to stop it with the stop command.
+The following lines contain the original code (commented out) and some lines that have been added or changed for the purpose to not only turn the stepper motor for a certain number of steps, but to start the stepper motor with the start command and to stop it with the stop command.

     // _turn(steps, res) {
     _turn(res) {